Join BloonsUp News and get your free Balloon Arch Instructions, extra tips, discounts & more!

 As in Step One, take four 11" balloons, two of each color, the only difference being that these four will be under inflated to 8".
 After inflating, tying and twisting, again you should have a cluster of two opposing colors.

-Now put this cluster in position, with the conduit between the two white balloons (fig. 7).
+Now put this quad in position, with the pvc pipe between the two white balloons (fig. 7).

 From this point you will be working from left to right, in other words, each new cluster will rotate 90 degrees (or one balloon) to the right (fig. 8).